diffblue/gitlab/doc/user/project/merge_requests/approvals/rules.md

 1. Select **Add approval rule**.

-Users of GitLab Premium and higher tiers can create [additional approval rules](#add-multiple-approval-rules).
+Users of GitLab Premium and Ultimate tiers can create [additional approval rules](#add-multiple-approval-rules).

 Your configuration for approval rule overrides determines if the new rule is applied to existing merge requests: